The 2023 Spring application window is now open. Before you apply, please take these steps:

 - Massachusetts - Boston

-- Pop-up Location at University of Wyoming
+- Pop-Up Project at University of Wyoming

-- Environmental Justice Project (virtual)
+- Virtual Environmental Justice (VEJ)

 The DEVELOP application and selection processes are managed on behalf of NASA by contractors.
 DEVELOP participants are classified as contract employees.
 Applicants who accept an in-person opportunity must participate onsite at their selected location.
 Participants are responsible for their own housing, living expenses and transportation to and from the DEVELOP location.
 The program does not fund or reimburse travel and/or living expenses.
 If, before the start of the term, DEVELOP determines that onsite participation is no longer feasible due to evolving pandemic issues, the program will revert in-person opportunities to virtual participation.